puku0x/cvdrone/readme.txt

   Please update your AR.Drone's firmware to 1.11.5.

 FOR AR.DRONE 2.0 USERS
-  Please update your AR.Drone's firmware to 2.4.7.
+  Please update your AR.Drone's firmware to 2.4.8.

 FOR VS2010 USERS
-  You can't build CV Drone by VS2010 after you installed VS2012.
+  You can not build CV Drone by VS2010 after you installed VS2012.
+  To build VS2010,
+    1) You should install "Visual Studio 2010 SP1".
+[Recommended]
+    or,
-  To build VS2010, you should uninstall ".Net Framework 4.5" and re-install "4.0".
+    2) You should uninstall ".Net Framework 4.5" and re-install "4.0".

 LIBRARY DEPENDENCIES
   CV Drone uses following libraries.
-  - OpenCV 2.4.6
+  - OpenCV 2.4.9
     http://opencv.org/
-  - FFmpeg 2.0
+  - FFmpeg 2.2.3 <LGPL v2.1 license>
     http://www.ffmpeg.org/
   - stdint.h/inttypes.h for Microsoft Visual Studio r26
     https://code.google.com/p/msinttypes/
-  - POSIX Threads for Win32 2.9.1
+  - POSIX Threads for Win32 2.9.1 <LGPL v2.1 license>
     http://www.sourceware.org/pthreads-win32/

   License files for each library can be found in the 'licenses' folder.